-People have being intermarrying since when marriage was created — people from different backgrounds, cultures, belief systems, and so on.
-There are couples who don’t share the same fundamental beliefs when it comes to God and spirituality, but somehow manage to make their relationship work.
+People have been intermarrying for centuries— people from different backgrounds, cultures, belief systems, and so on.
+There are couples who don’t share the same fundamental beliefs when it comes to God and spirituality but somehow manage to make their relationship work.
 But there are some disadvantages that come with Christians marrying non-Christians, disadvantages God is trying to save us from, that is why He says we shouldn’t do it.
 Do you want to find out what those are?
 Lets’ talk!

 Image courtesy of Pexels

 Help!
 I’m in Love with a Guy, but He isn’t Christian!

 Boy, have I found myself in this dance, over and over again!
 I don’t know if I have a stamp on my forehead which says—non-Christians are welcome to ask me out on a date (haha).
 I start talking to a guy, and I’m enjoying the vibe he is giving me, and the next thing I discover he does not believe in God!
 But God, I can pray for him, he can change!
 Maybe you brought us together for a reason, I continuously make my arguments with God, with Him all the while saying—no my dear, I wouldn’t send you someone who does not uphold godly standards.

 The thing is when you join ourselves with people who don’t believe in God or who aren’t Christ-followers, they begin to rub off on you little by little, and one day you wake up, with the whole God thing becoming a chore or irritable.
 That happened to me; I no longer desired godly relationships, as I once did.
 I wanted what was not meant for me, and it was beginning to show.

 Let me be the first to let you know that all those prayers for a non-Christian, to become a Christian when you are busy indulging them, possibly sexually (physically or through conversation) doesn’t work, and would not work.
 If God is leading you to lead someone to Him, sin is not going to be involved.
 God is always consistent with His word.